About this Event

 Professional development training for on-ground practitioners.
 Understand how traditional fire practice is critical for ecological restoration of open ecosystems.

-Awareness of the need to restore cool, controlled burning is growing but its implementation of on-ground burning is hindered by a limited understanding of the ecological and cultural values of Fire Country and how the absence of fire threatens them.
+Good Fire is cool, controlled and staged in mosaic patterns over multi-year intervals.
+It is an ancient cultural practice to care for country, it benefits biodiversity, mitigates destructive wildfire impacts and sequesters atmospheric carbon.
+Awareness of the need to restore good fire is growing but its implementation of on-ground burning is hindered by a limited understanding of the ecological and cultural values of Fire Country and how the absence of fire threatens them.

 Held in Byron Shire, this training program consists of 1-day of presentations and on-country learning (May 25th) and 1-day cultural burn and post-burn field day led by Jagun Alliance Aboriginal Corporation(June 4th).
 The burn is weather dependent and therefore may require re-scheudling to a following Thursday in June.
 This event is hosted by Zero Emissions Byron and supported by the Foundation for Regional and Rural Renewal.
-If you need financial assistance to attend please contact [email protected]
+If you need financial assistance to attend please contact Wren on 0437643008 or [email protected]

 Event Venue & Nearby Stays